bhirbec/interview-preparation/dynamic-programming/README.md

 ~~      ~~~~~~ | We want to avoid bid gaps
 ```

+We define a quantity that we call `badness(i,j)` as a the "badness" of
+using words[i:j] as a line.

 ```
 When line doesn't fit:
 badness(i, j) = +infinity

 Otherwise:
-badness(i, j) = (page_width - total_width_of_words[i:j])^3
+badness(i, j) = (page_width - total_width)^3
 ```

-## 4.1 Define Subproblems
+Overall problem is:
+*Minimize sum of badnesses of the lines*

+**Subproblems:**

 In the brut force approach we would try all the different splits.
 For every
 words does it start a new line or not?
 If there are N words them there are
 2^N different splits.

+**Guess:**

-Guess: where does the second line begin?
+Where does the second line begin?
 Try all words after the first one.
-After
+After we find
-we find the first line then we're left with another problem of the same type.
-Where
+the first line then we're left with another problem of the same type.
+Where does
-does the third line begin?

-=> subproblems are suffixes words[i:]
+the third line begin?
+Subproblems are suffixes words[i:] and the number of subproblems is
-=> number of subproblems: n

-## 4.2.
-Recurrence

-Recurrence:
+n.

+**Recurrence:**
 ```
 DP(i) = Min( DP(j) + badness(i,j) for j in range(i+1, n+1) )